sisterai/estate-assistant-system/TECH_DOCS.md

 ### 10.6 Deployment & Infrastructure

 - **Vercel Timeouts:** The free‑tier 60 second function limit forced us to split some heavy operations (e.g. clustering) into background tasks or pre‑compute nightly.
+  - However, many heavy queries can still cause timeouts.
+This is unavoidable, and we have to ensure that the user is informed about the timeout and that they should retry the query.
 - **Secret Management:** Ensuring that Google AI keys, Pinecone credentials, and JWT secrets remained secure yet available to both frontend (only public‑safe tokens) and backend required careful `.env` scoping and GitHub Actions secrets configuration.
 - **Payload Size Limits:** Vercel enforces a 1024 \* 100 KB payload limit on API responses.
 We had to ensure that our responses were concise and efficient, especially when dealing with large datasets or multiple expert outputs.
   - This can be problematic for guest users since we have to transmit the entire conversation history to the backend.
 We had to implement a mechanism to limit the size of the conversation history sent to guest users, ensuring that it fits within the payload size limits while still providing meaningful context.